 Health Care Worker Assaulted by Psychiatric Patient

-Over the past years there has been an increasing number of incidents that has occurred where health care worker had been attacked by a patient.
+Over the past years, there has been an increasing number of incidents that have occurred where a health care worker had been attacked by a patient.

 Doctor from B.C’s Penticton Regional Hospital was “savagely assaulted” by a patient a few years ago.
 The doctor and patient were alone for a routine interview when the incident happened.
 Staff on the floor of the hospital learned of the incident only when they spotted the patient walking unattended in the hallway.
 Staff reported that the doctor is “lucky to be alive” having been attacked by a psychiatric patient who had multiple martial arts fighting championships.
 Read more here >>

 Similar incidents have occurred to nurses exposed to high-risk environments as a nurse was sucker punched and suffered head injuries, and a nurse was assaulted while working in the maximum-security unit.
 Read more here >>